Siding Vancouver Company

 - Decayed, warped or rotted parts of the wall

-- Lifespan of siding has reached its limit
+- A lifespan of siding has reached its limit

 - Curb appeal